xGoldaxe/insaneTransition/README.md

 ```

 # Use a transition
-1. Select an animation (in this example its animation4).
+1. Select an animation (in this example its animation4)
-2. Then select an entry point for your transition and link it in the first argument.
+2. Then select an entry point for your transition and link it in the first argument
-3. The next 3 arguments are used for the colors of the elements of the animation.
+3. The next 3 arguments are used for the colors of the elements of the animation
 4. 5th argument is the speed of the animation
-5. 6th argument is an anonymous function that will be use during the transition (ideal for changing the page content).
+5. 6th argument is an anonymous function that will be use during the transition (ideal for changing the page content)
-6. The function return a promise, and resolve it when the transition is over.
+6. The function return a promise, and resolve it when the transition is over

 ```
 animation = itrans.animation4(document.querySelector(".--wrapper"), "#B79D9D", "#B17575", "#973B3B", 0.5, ()=>{ //DO SOMETHING } );